Wildlife Travel and ecotourism

 Travelling for wildlife

-Let’s take as an example the island of Madagascar: the world’s fifth largest island is famous for its endemic wildlife.
+As an example, the island of Madagascar: the world’s fifth largest island, famous for its endemic wildlife.
 Around 85% of species found there are found nowhere else on the planet, including all 101 species of lemur.
-Ninety species of lemur are threatened with extinction according to the most recent IUCN Red List assessment, making lemurs one of the most threatened groups of vertebrates.
+Ninety species of lemur are threatened with extinction according to the most recent IUCN Red List, making them one of the most threatened groups of vertebrates.

 Madagascar is rich in wildlife, but it is amongst the poorest countries on the planet.
-More than 22 million people make the island their home: 9 out of 10 live on less than two dollars a day.
+More than 22 million people make the island their home, and nine out of ten live on less than two dollars a day.
 For Madagascar, the two key economic opportunities are tourism and the extractive industries: logging and mining.

-Madagascar has a wonderful network of national parks.
-When visiting Madagascar, it is immediately obvious that the areas around the national parks are more prosperous than elsewhere.
+Madagascar has a wonderful network of national parks and it is immediately obvious that the areas around them are more prosperous than elsewhere.
 The presence of forest protects water resources and soils and ameliorates the local climate.
-The presence of tourists who have come primarily to see the lemurs ensure the local people have a good income.
-Conservation work around the national parks includes improvements to local infrastructure, provision of schools and health care systems.
+The presence of tourists who have come primarily to see the lemurs ensures local people have a good income.
+Conservation work around national parks includes improvements to local infrastructure, provision of schools and health care.
 The national parks are key to an improved standard of living for the local communities and the survival of the wonderful wildlife.

-The combination of a period of political instability and the world economic turndown saw visitor numbers fall by almost two thirds between 2007 and 2010, and almost immediately the rate of illegal mining, poaching within the national parks and deforestation rocketed.
+The combination of a period of political instability and the world economic downturn saw visitor numbers fall by almost two thirds between 2007 and 2010.
+Almost immediately the rate of illegal mining, poaching within the national parks and deforestation rocketed.
+Without the flow of tourist revenue, Madagascar’s forests and their lemurs won’t survive.
+Ecotourism is essential.

-The same could be said for so many of our holiday destinations: the Galapagos, Costa Rica, Chile, the Danube Delta, to name but a few.
-In all our destinations, habitats and species are more likely to survive where there is a perceived economic value that benefits the local communities, and good conservation management is more likely to be adopted where the value of wildlife is known and appreciated.
+The same could be said for so many of our destinations: the Galapagos, Costa Rica, Chile, the Danube Delta, to name but a few.
+Habitats and species are more likely to survive where there is a perceived economic value that benefits local communities, and good conservation management is more likely to be adopted where the value of wildlife is known and appreciated

 Travelling for people

-We endeavour to always travel responsibly, and to engage with local communities wherever practical.
+We endeavour to always travel responsibly, and to engage with local communities wherever possible.

 Where practical, we engage local guides, ideally those who are engaged in local conservation or research work.